This post includes affiliate links.

-A full video tutorial can be found below as well, in case the picture tutorial is not as clear for you.
+A full video tutorial can be found above as well, in case the picture tutorial is not as clear for you.

 First, wrap your yarn around your hand, such that the longer yarn piece (that leads towards the yarn ball) is crossing over the shorter end.

 Next, remove your fingers from the loop, but hold the crossed over section with your finger tightly.

 Now pull the yarn that was crossed over thru the loose loop to make a new loop.

 Hold the newly formed loop tightly with the loop underneath.
 Put your hook thru that newly formed loop (switch the hands first which hold that newly formed loop).